How to Write Better Prompts: Prompting Lexicon

-Below is a practical lexicon for prompting grouped by behavior type.
+Below is a practical lexicon for prompting, grouped by behavior type.
 These terms are commonly interpreted clearly by LLMs and help control agent behavior.

 Prompting Lexicon for Agent Behavior Tuning